 ½ pound uncooked shrimp, shells removed and cleaned (or use pre-cooked, cleaned and frozen shrimp)

 ½ teaspoon basil

 1 cup uncooked rice (not instant)

 ½ pound very low-fat kielbasa (such as turkey kielbasa), sliced and quartered

 1 cup frozen chopped green pepper (or fresh)

-- Heat olive oil over medium heat; add onions and garlic; stir-fry 5 minutes.
+- Heat olive oil over medium heat.
+Add onions and garlic, and stir-fry for 5 minutes.

 - Add shrimp, wine, tomatoes, water, thyme, basil, paprika, bouillon, Tabasco, rice and kielbasa.

 - Simmer covered for 30 minutes.

 - Stir in chopped pepper.